dimkalkantzis/Hands-on-PINNs/README.md

 - **Navier–Stokes equations** solved with:
   - Improved PINNs (**IPINNs**)

-The project provides both implementations and benchmarks to help researchers and students understand the strengths and limitations of each method.
+This project provides implementations, comparisons, and results to help researchers and students understand the strengths and limitations of each method.

 ---